 However, there’s another version of RAM called VRAM, and it is the video random-access memory that your device has available.

-You may know that both the CPU and GPU are crucial components of PCs and laptops.
-You can think of RAM as the system memory for the CPU, while VRAM is the memory that the GPU needs in order to operate.
-Some users wonder what might happen if they run a bit short on VRAM.
+You may know that the CPU and GPU are crucial components of PCs and laptops.
+You can think of RAM as the system memory for the CPU, while VRAM is the memory that the GPU needs to operate.
+Some users wonder what might happen if they run short on VRAM.

-We’ll discuss the possibilities here, how you might avoid this issue, whether increasing VRAM leads to anything noticeable in terms of performance, and how necessary VRAM might be to enjoying some games.
+We’ll discuss the possibilities here, how you might avoid this issue, whether increasing VRAM leads to anything noticeable in performance, and how necessary VRAM might be to enjoying some games.

 What Happens When You Run Out of VRAM?

-One of the major differences between standard RAM and VRAM is in how the computer accesses each type of memory.
-Video RAM typically takes longer to access, but it is also a major component in 3D graphics processing and other things that have to do with the display.
+One of the major differences between standard RAM and VRAM is how the computer accesses each type of memory.
+Video RAM typically takes longer to access, but it is also a major component in 3D graphics processing and other things related to the display.

-We mentioned that the RAM is like the memory of the main central processor, but your graphics processor will also have built-in memory of its own.
+We mentioned that the RAM is like the memory of the main central processor, but your graphics processor will also have built-in memory.

-When you run programs or games that are resource-intense, the GPU can transfer some of its data to the main memory of the computer for processing.
-The more VRAM you have, the more graphics data the card can store before it needs to move some of it to the main RAM for additional processing.
+When you run resource-intense programs or games, the GPU can transfer some of its data to the computer’s main memory for processing.
+The more VRAM you have, the more graphics data the card can store before moving some of it to the main RAM for additional processing.

 How Do I Fix Running Out of VRAM?

 Running out of VRAM can cause some issues we touched on above.
-In more severe cases, it may cause a game to crash to the desktop.
+More severe cases may cause a game to crash to the desktop.
 However, it is also true that this can happen even when video memory itself is not the culprit.

 For now, we’ll focus on ways that you might fix or alleviate running out of VRAM too early.
-Before we get into how this could be the fault of the VRAM, we should address a less common but still possible issue, and that is the game itself.
+Before we get into how this could be the fault of the VRAM, we should address a less common but still possible issue: the game itself.

 While some of this could still be the fault of your rig, there is a chance that the game is to blame.
 If a game is not yet optimized to run on recommended specifications, it may cause issues like running out of video memory that have nothing to do with your system.

-One thing you can try is to do a clean install of the latest drivers for your card.
-You can use a device uninstaller program to make sure that all remnants of the old files related to this are scrubbed.
+You can try to do a clean install of the latest drivers for your card.
+You can use a device uninstaller program to ensure that all remnants of the old files related to this are scrubbed.

 If you have more than the minimum amount of VRAM recommended to play a particular game and still seem to run out early, the problem is likely to be something related to the things above, and it will be often more than just a matter of increasing VRAM.